Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Grand Slam of Paris| ©Gabriela Sabau

 For about 50 years, the international Judo competition, Grand Slam de Paris has been held in February every year for two days.
-It usually takes place in the first days of the month and brings together the best representations of each nation in a competition that chooses the world champion for both the men's and women's teams.
+It usually takes place in the first days of the month and gathers the best representations of each nation in a competition that chooses the world champion for both the men's and women's teams.

 If you admire this sport or if you have practiced it yourself in the past, it is a great opportunity to admire the most outstanding talent at the international level.